geotim90/Nevini/docs/warframe.md

-[price-check](#command-price-check) | performs a price check on a tradeable Warframe item using data from warframe.market [riven](#command-riven) | displays trading statistics for rivens using data from warframestat.us [sortie](#command-sortie) | displays the currently active sorties using data from warframestat.us
+[price-check](#command-price-check) | performs a price check on a tradeable Warframe item using data from warframe.market [riven](#command-riven) | displays trading statistics for rivens using data from warframestat.us [sortie](#command-sortie) | displays the currently active sorties using data from warframestat.us [syndicate](#command-syndicate) | displays syndicate nodes for a syndicate using data from warframestat.us

 ## Command: `arbitration`